 All F1 drivers lose weight at the end of a race.
 That is because a lot of energy is spent by the drivers in working the brake and throttle pedals and concentrating on the track.
 Much energy is also spent when countering the G-force on the bends and sharp corners.

-Although a drivers’ body is firmly strapped in his seat, their neck as well as their legs is free to move.
+Although a drivers’ body is firmly strapped in his seat, their neck, as well as their legs, are free to move.
 Keeping legs and neck in position under these high g-forces takes a lot of strength and effort.
 That is why F1 drivers assign a high priority to strengthen their neck muscles for high endurance.